 In 2006, the FDA issued a Public Health Advisory warning of the potential risk of PPHN in babies of mothers who took antidepressants during pregnancy.
 But the agency issued a follow-up in 2011, noting subsequent studies had clouded the PPHN issue and that health care professionals should not alter their current clinical practice of treating depression during pregnancy.

 In general, about 7 percent of newborn babies experience respiratory distress syndrome (RDS), or trouble breathing.
-But for babies born to mothers who took an antidepressant during the third trimester, the number can escalate.
+But for babies born to mothers who took an antidepressant during the third trimester, the percentage can escalate.

-Doctors can treat babies with RDS by increasing the oxygen levels either through a nasal tube or a ventilator.
+Doctors can treat babies who have RDS by increasing the oxygen levels either through a nasal tube or a ventilator.
 Both methods have to be closely monitored because too much oxygen can cause blindness and too much pressure can further damage the baby’s lungs.
 Drugs used to treat respiratory distress, called surfactants, can also be administered through a tube in the baby’s windpipe.

 Other reported complications include: